silvery107/motion-planning-practice/README.md

 ### Known Issues
 - BVP solver can be unstable when steering between two states with large velocities.
-- Iterative IK solver can converge to sub-optimal solutions due to joint limits, singularities and different initial guesses.
+- Iterative IK solver can converge to sub-optimal solutions due to joint limits, singularities or different initial guesses.